Do You Have to Look For Work While Out on New York Workers Compensation?

 During periods of temporary total disability you need to only focus on your health and getting better.
-You will be entitled to wage replacement benefits and medical care and you have no other obligation but to see your doctor and recover.
-It is what happens after a doctor finds you to be less than totally disabled you will have certain obligations regarding looking for work.
+You will be entitled to wage replacement benefits and medical care, and you have no other obligation but to see your doctor and recover.
+It is only after a doctor finds you to be less than totally disabled that you will have certain obligations regarding looking for work.

 Partial Disability - Must Look for WorkRecent case law (2012) in New York has left it up to the Workers Compensation Board to determine when and how a claimant must look for work.
 Because of this, and because the New York Workers Compensation Board wants to limit and shorten claims, if you are found to be less than totally disabled (known as a partial disability) then you MUST look for work within your capacity.
-Even if you cannot do your old job, you must look for work (even if you cannot do your old job, but eventually plan to return there.
+You must look for work even if you cannot do your old job, but eventually plan to return to it.

 The sad part is that the obligation to look for work (which is not contained anywhere in the law) was first used to limit a person with a permanent partial disability, forcing them to look for work.
-The Insurance Industry along with the Workers Compensation Board has done quite a number to expand this limitation and turn being injured into a real chore, far beyond trying to get healthy and return to work!
+The insurance industry, along with the Workers Compensation Board, has done quite a number to expand this limitation and turn being injured into a real chore, far beyond trying to get healthy and return to work!

-Here is the kicker!
-If you are found to not have properly looked for work, then the Law Judge can (and I have seen it happen over and over) STOP your weekly payments.
+Consequences - What if I Don't Look for Work?Here is the kicker!
+If you are found to not have properly looked for work, then the Law Judge can (and I have seen it happen over and over) stop your weekly payments.
 You will still get medical care, but you may be barred from collecting lost wage replacement benefits - a harsh punishment.

-Again - what constitutes properly looking for work has been left open to interpretation, but if you sign up with your local Department of Labor One Stop agency, if you keep a good log of who, what, when you looked for work and you can demonstrate a good faith effort, then you probably have made a proper work search.
+What is a GOOD job search?Again - what constitutes properly looking for work has been left open to interpretation, but if you sign up with your local Department of Labor One Stop agency, if you keep a good log of who, what, when you looked for work and you can demonstrate a good faith effort, then you probably have made a proper work search.